 Pants/shorts should be modest, in good repair (no holes, torn sleeves, etc.) Pants should be worn at the waist and should be no shorter than mid-thigh, and no-longer than just below the knee.
 No short-shorts or long baggy shorts may be worn.
 No boxers or undergarments may be visible.
-No yoga pants.
+Yoga pants are permitted provided a shirt is worn that extends in length to the wrist or below.